 What is general radiography (X-ray)?

 A general radiography (X-ray) is an important diagnostic tool and the most basic form of diagnostic imaging.
 X-rays are used to create images of the body’s internal structures.
-These images are used to detect abnormalities in bones, lungs and other internal organs..
-X-ray involves exposing a part of the body to a small dose of radiation to produce an image of the internal organs.
+These images are used to detect abnormalities in bones, lungs and other internal organs.
+X-ray involves exposing a part of the body to a small dose of ionising radiation to produce an image of the bones and internal organs to help better diagnosis and treat a patient’s condition.
 When X-rays penetrate the body, they are absorbed in varying amounts by different parts of the anatomy.
 Ribs and bones, for example, will absorb much of the radiation and, therefore, appear white or light gray on the image.
 Lung tissue and other internal organs absorb lesser radiation and appear darker on the image.
-In this manner a “picture” of the body part is formed.
+In this manner a ‘picture’ of the body part is formed.

 What are some common uses of general radiography?

 Chest and bone X-rays are very common examinations.

 A chest X-ray is usually done for the evaluation of lungs, heart and surrounding anatomy.

 Bone X-ray is the fastest and easiest way for a doctor to view and assess broken bones, cracked skull and injured backbone.
 Usually 2 images are taken of a bone, and often 3 or more if the problem is around a joint (knee, elbow or wrist).

 X-ray imaging is useful to diagnose bone and joint injury and disease, such as fractures, infections, arthritis and cancer.

 Because X-ray imaging is fast and easy, it is particularly useful in emergency diagnosis and treatment.